RobCheung888/PeerUp/README.md

 ## What's next for Peer Up
 1. Sending daily mental tips to the user through email
 2. Make a mobile friendly website

+# Citation:
+Nirmita Panchal, Rabah Kamal, and Feb 2021.
+“The Implications of COVID-19 for Mental Health and Substance Use.”
+KFF, 14 Apr.
+2021, www.kff.org/coronavirus-covid-19/issue-brief/the-implications-of-covid-19-for-mental-health-and-substance-use/.